apache/druid/docs/querying/sql-functions.md

 <details><summary>Example</summary>

-The following example returns true if the IP address in the `forward_for` column from the `kttm` datasource belongs to the subnet `181.13.41.0/24`.
+The following example returns true if the IPv4 address in the `forward_for` column from the `kttm` datasource belongs to the subnet `181.13.41.0/24`.

 ```sql
 SELECT